AdobeDocs/commerce-operations.en/help/operational-playbook/strategy/commerce.md

 # Commerce strategy

-Digital commerce is a rapidly moving force, that evolves expeditiously each year.
-While this can be exciting for individuals, it also comes with many challenges for organisations trying to navigate the lay of the land that is Commerce.
+Digital commerce is a rapidly moving force that evolves expeditiously each year.
+While this can be exciting for individuals, it also comes with many challenges for organizations trying to navigate the lay of the land that is ecommerce.

-As commerce continues to evolve in both B2B and B2C, businesses are seeing drastic changes in customer behaviours and expectations, from the way they research a product/service, consider and complete a purchase, or show loyalty to a brand, to the way they communicate all of this to their peers.
-Customer behaviours and expectations can shift instantly, and businesses can struggle to adapt to new market trends and creating a digital strategy that is both realistic and achievable.
+As ecommerce continues to evolve in both B2B and B2C, businesses are seeing drastic changes in customer behaviors and expectations; from the way they research a product/service, consider and complete a purchase, or show loyalty to a brand, to the way they communicate all of this to their peers.
+Customer behaviors and expectations can shift instantly and businesses can struggle to adapt to new market trends and create a digital strategy that is both realistic and achievable.

-Therefore, the execution and planning of any digital strategy is key to any successful e-Commerce business.
+Therefore, the execution and planning of any digital strategy is key to any successful ecommerce business.

-The overall Commerce strategy of every business will be unique in nature, depending on maturity, team size and resources.
-Here is a strategy for unlocking your core commerce capabilities:
+The overall ecommerce strategy of every business is unique in nature that depends on maturity, team size, and resources.
+The following sections describe strategies for unlocking your core commerce capabilities, including:

 - Awareness
 - Consideration